How to Memorize Lines for a Script or Play

 This process of memorizing can also include writing down the lines, which reinforces the memory connections also.
 Another variation on this method is to write the lines down on notecards which are carried through the scene during rehearsal as a crutch or help for the lines.

-Cons: The only con in this method is not really a con ~ it is only that this common method of memorization can be slower than a new method being taught by The School of Phenomenal Memory which, compared to this process, is much, much faster.
+The only con in this method is not really a con—it is only that this common method of memorization can be slower than a new method being taught by The School of Phenomenal Memory which, compared to this process, is much, much faster.
 The School of Phenomenal Memory and its method called GMS (Giordano Memorization System) will be discussed further as another way to memorize lines later on in this article.

 Another way to use this memorization method is to have multiple readings of the script in a day, and daily repetition of this habit.
 This increases the exposure time you have to the story and lines and gets you well acquainted with the entire script on a regular basis, increasing the speed with which you memorize.

-Pros: This way of memorizing gives you a very clear idea of the total arc and outline of the script.
-Multiple daily readings help you learn the lines quickly, especially with self testing adding.
+This way of memorizing gives you a very clear idea of the total arc and outline of the script.
+Multiple daily readings help you learn the lines quickly, especially in addition to self-testing.

-Cons: Reading the entire script can be time consuming.
+Reading the entire script can be time-consuming.
 Knowing the whole story already can give a sense of tediousness to this process.

 Using an Audio Track: Constant Listening